-After-school clubs and community groups may only have access to common areas of the building: auditorium, gyms, library, library classrooms and the board classroom.
-Any facility used by afters-chool clubs or community groups must be scheduled with after-school programs coordinator, Amy Fisher (amy.fisher@anchorage.kyschools.us) or Brent Bach (brent.back@anchorage.kyschools.us) the Athletic Director.
+After-school clubs and community groups may only have access to common areas of district and school buildings: auditorium, gyms, library, library classrooms and the board classroom.
+Any facility used by after-school clubs or community groups must be scheduled with the after-school programs coordinator and Athletic Director.

-Parents are to accompany all students under age 11 to after-school functions.
+Parents are to accompany all students under age 11 to after-school functions that are open to the public.